 Enhanced Security and System Protection

-Windows 11 makes your computer better protected with the enhanced security features built into its core.
-Advanced security features include hardware-based protection through TPM 2.0 (trusted platform module), advanced authentication methods, and virtualization-based security enabled by default.
+Windows 11 makes your computer better protected with enhanced security features built into its core.
+Advanced security features include hardware-based protection through TPM 2.0 (trusted platform module), secure boot to block unauthorized code at startup, advanced authentication methods, and virtualization-based security enabled by default.

 The numbers speak for themselves—users have seen 62% fewer security incidents and three times fewer firmware attacks.
 If you choose a premium Copilot+ PC, you’ll get extra protection through features like memory-based integrity and the Microsoft Pluton Security processor.